 Our success and future growth depend to a significant degree on the skills and continued services of our management team.
 Our future success also depends on our ability to retain, attract and motivate highly skilled technical, managerial, sales and marketing personnel.
-The market for these personnel is extremely competitive, particularly for software engineers, data scientists and other technical staff, and like many companies in our industry, we have faced higher rates of attrition in recent years.
-Our restructuring activities have put additional pressure on our ability to retain, attract and motivate key personnel.
+The market for these personnel is extremely competitive, particularly for software engineers, data scientists and other technical staff, and our restructuring activities have put additional pressure on our ability to retain, attract and motivate key personnel.
 If we cannot retain highly skilled workers and key leaders, our ability to develop and deliver our products and increase our revenues may be materially and adversely affected.
 If we must increase employee compensation and benefits in order to remain competitive for these personnel, our operating costs and financial condition may be adversely affected.
 Recruiting and training costs may also place significant demands on our resources.
 We may experience a loss of productivity due to the departure of key personnel and the associated loss of institutional knowledge, or while new personnel integrate into our business and transition into their respective roles.
 Failure to ensure effective transitions and knowledge transfers may adversely affect our operations and our ability to execute on our strategic plans and growth initiatives.

-The effectiveness of our equity awards as a means to recruit and retain key personnel has diminished, and we may need to grant equity awards outside of our existing plan.
+The effectiveness of our equity awards as a means to recruit and retain key personnel has diminished, and we may need to request additional shares for our equity plan or grant equity awards outside of our existing plan.